ksivamuthu/microsoft-nodejs-bot-hol/lab1-setup/README.md

 ### Try out your bot

 Now that your bot is running locally and is connected to the emulator, try out your bot by typing a few messages in the emulator.
-You should see that the bot responds to each message you send by echoing back your message prefixed with the text *"You said:"*.
+You should see that the bot responds to each message you send by echoing back

+`You sent <message> which was <message length> characters`

+For eg: If you send `hello`, you might see `You send hello which was 5 characters`

 You've successfully created your first bot using the Bot Builder SDK for Node.js!

 ## Quick Recap

 Congratulations, you now have a complete VSCode development environment capable of debugging custom bot applications!
-Alright, I admit it, the sample bot we created isn't very exciting.
-But hey, you're now setup and ready to create exciting new user experiences!

 Throughout the remainder of the labs, we'll be building out a bot that helps users make restaurant reservations.
 Users will be able to ask our bot things like:

 *	Make me a reservation at a good Indian restaurant in Pittsburgh
 *	Can you book me a table tomorrow night at 7:30 for Mexican?

 But wait a minute, we're simply sending text-based messages to our bot.
 How can we possibly parse and interpret all the variations of how users might ask for a reservation?
-That my friends is where Natural Language processing and Machine Learning comes in.
+Thats where Natural Language processing and Machine Learning comes in.

 ## Next Steps
 In [Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/master/lab%202%20-%20LUIS) we'll build a machine learning model using Microsoft's Language Understanding Intelligence Service (known as LUIS) to give our bot some smarts.